th-herve/vimwiki/docs/css_flexbox.md

     end          start         center      strech
 ```

+> You can target a specific item with `align-self` attribute on the item.

 ### Wrapping items

-Let the overvlow item wrap and create a grid with the `flex-wrap` property.
+Let the overflow item wrap and create a grid with the `flex-wrap` property.
 It apply to the `container`.

 ```markdown